jsdelivrbot/Android-Plugin/README.md

 This repo adds support for additional features on top of our [MotionDna SDK](https://github.com/navisens/Android-SDK) that can be used when building Android applications.

+Make sure to complete setup of the Android SDK before proceeding with installing plugins.

 ## Setup

 Plugins are compiled into your project by including the following repository in your project `build.gradle`